taffarelf/PreEntrega2-Taffarel/README.md

-Hi, my name is Fiorella.
-Im from Argentina!
+Hi, my name is Fiorella!

 A passionate frontend developer from Argentina